statelyai/xstate/docs/guides/activities.md

 ## Interpretation

-(since 4.0) In the machine options, the "start" and "stop" behavior of the activity can be defined in the `activities` property.
+In the machine options, the "start" and "stop" behavior of the activity can be defined in the `activities` property.
 This is done by:

 - Passing in a function that **starts** the activity (as a side-effect)
 - From that function, returning another function that **stops** the activity (also as a side-effect).